 A reputable consultant who has a good relationship with their client would have a discreet conversation with the hiring manager.
-There is no need for the recruiter to convey their concern without disclosing the identity of the individuals or their team.
+Of course, they can convey their concern without disclosing the identity of the individuals concerned.

-Of course, it could be that there has been no internal upset within the business and no further action is needed.
-It is entirely possible that the individuals concerned may have independent reasons for seeking alternative employment.
-Maybe it’s pure coincidence they chose to act at the same time.
-Or maybe, the consultant has indeed highlighted a major issue that the business needs to address in order to improve their staff retention.
+Of course, there is a possibility that everything is fine within the business and no further action needs taking.
+The individuals concerned may have independent reasons for seeking alternative employment.
+Maybe it’s a pure coincidence they chose to conduct their job search at the same time.
+Or perhaps, the consultant has indeed highlighted a significant issue that the business needs to address.

 In the digital age we now live in, employees don’t just blow off steam around the water cooler.
-What starts as the tiniest niggle in the office can become blown completely out of proportion via instant messaging and chat groups.
-What may have started out as a minor upset, can quickly escalate and be blown completely out of proportion.
+What starts as the tiniest niggle in the office can become blown entirely out of proportion via instant messaging and chat groups.
+What may have started as a minor upset, can quickly escalate.

-Either way, it is likely that the client will be most grateful for the opportunity to investigate and find out for themselves.
+Either way, the client will likely be most grateful for the opportunity to investigate and find out for themselves.

 It’s no secret that the recruitment industry has a reputation for being ruthless.
 It’s understandable, therefore, that the outside world might assume that recruiters are only concerned with earning a fee.
 As the above example demonstrates, recruiters need to think strategically if they are to establish a good reputation in the long term.
 Being able to trust a Recruitment Consultant is of paramount importance to clients and candidates alike.

-Our directors, Nick and David have been in the recruitment business since 2004 and the majority of our clients come from repeat business or word of mouth recommendations.
-We like to think that this is largely attributable to our ability to consider the bigger picture and look out for the best interest of others.
+Our directors have been in the recruitment business since 2004, and the majority of our clients come from repeat business or word of mouth recommendations.
+We like to think that this is mostly attributable to our ability to consider the bigger picture and look out for the best interest of others.